nutechsoftware/ser2sock/README.md

 The ser2sock utility allows sharing of a serial device over a TCP/IP network.
 It also supports encryption and authentication via OpenSSL.

+05/04/14 Version 1.4.5 adds better support for running more than one copy at a time on Linux system. init.d script rewritten to provide easy configuration for multiple instantiations and modifications to ser2sock.c to correct PID file creation/deletion behavior consistent with running more than one instantiation.

 Installation
 ============